 Hoisin Celery Wontons in Wonton Soup

 You can find Chinese celery in any Asian grocery store and it is sweeter than regular celery.
 If you can’t get it then try adding chopped Napa cabbage or black mushrooms instead.
+This Hoisin celery wontons soup is going to be so good!

 Use a food processor to combine the filling ingredients if you want but use the “pulse” setting because it’s best to leave some texture in the shrimp and meat.
 You don’t want them to vanish into a puree.
 You should be able to see the different ingredients when you bite into the wonton.
 Use egg wonton wrappers or the ones without egg; either works fine here.